1ay1/neowall/docs/CONFIG_GUIDE.md

 - `slide_left` - Slide from right to left
 - `slide_right` - Slide from left to right
 - `glitch` - Digital glitch effect with RGB separation, scan lines, and corruption
+- `pixelate` - Image breaks into pixels and dissolves block-by-block (retro aesthetic!)

 ### Transition Configuration